pockemon/Analysis-of-CoAP-using-FlockLab/README.md

 ## Mentors
 Vishal Rathod, Mohit P. Tahiliani

+## Steps to run Cooja
+1. Go to contiki/tools/cooja
+2. In terminal type: sudo ant jar sudo ant run

+## Steps to compile:
+1. sudo make clean TARGET=sky       //To remove any previously compiled code, this has to be done before compiling any new code
+2. make TARGET=sky <program_name> //Do not enter any extension likke .c when compiling

 ## References
 * CoAP (RFC 7252) (https://tools.ietf.org/html/rfc7252)
 * Comparison of CoAP and CoCoA+ Congestion Control Mechanisms for Different IoT Application Scenarios